dustypomerleau/tol/README.md

 ## Semantic highlighting

 Tol includes semantic highlighting for supported languages.
-Semantic highlighting provides a greater guarantee that tokens will be highlighted correctly, but typically provides less nuanced highlighting.
+Semantic highlighting provides a greater guarantee that tokens will be highlighted correctly, but may provide less nuanced highlighting.

 Screenshots here are shown with semantic highlighting disabled: